davidltruong/mvp/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  My app will let users add in their monthly spending and show that info via percentages, pie graph, line graph etc.
+  My app will let users add in their monthly spending and show that info via percentages, pie graph, etc.

 ## Quote from You ##
   > A quote from a spokesperson in your company.